thomasballinger/rlundo/readme.md

 ![undo with ctrl+c](http://ballingt.com/assets/undoable_ipython.gif)

 The goal is for this to work with any interpreter, as in

     $ python rlundo.py /usr/bin/irb

-which will work if you compile a new readline

 ![rlundo preview example](http://ballingt.com/assets/rlundopreview.gif)

+which will work if you compile the modified readline library with

+    cd rlundoable
+    make -f Makefileosx

+There are three major parts to this project:

 * rlundoable - a patch for readline that makes it fork to save state
 * rewrite.py - rewinds the terminal state to how it was at the last prompt
+* undoableINTERPRETER - alternative scripts for running specific interactive interpreters so that they have undo

 ##rlundoable